So, you now know how to grow pot, and your marijuana plant is ready for harvest! How exciting!

 Here are more of the benefits of properly dried weed:

-- The unique smell of cannabis is brought out.
+- The unique smell of cannabis is present

 - Fast-drying weed helps break down chlorophyll and improve the texture of the buds.